 Don’t: Think that a home theater is complete with great sound alone.

 When you love a great sound, it’s easy to get caught up in the sound equipment, because it is your top priority.
-But believe it or not, a great sound isn’t everything you need for the best home theater.
+But believe it or not, a great sound isn’t everything you need for the best home theater, in fact, if you’ve read our full tutorial, you’d know there are many ways to improve an entertainment system.
 Everything in the room will add or subtract to your listening and watching experience, not just the sound.